appgardenstudios/hyaline/www/content/documentation/how-to/install-github-app.md

 purpose: Document how to install the Hyaline GitHub App
 ---
 ## Purpose
-Install the Hyaline GitHub App into a GitHub organization or personal account
+Install the Hyaline GitHub App into a GitHub organization or personal account.

 ## Prerequisite(s)
 - A GitHub organization or personal account